-Chanting of the Precepts will take place on July 31st, August 14th and August 28th.
+Chanting of the Precepts will take place on June 3rd and June 24th.

 Fusatsu (J) literally “Chanting together”, a practice of aligning with and renewing the Bodhisattva Precepts for monastics and formal students is usually held on or near new and full moon days on a Wednesday and is practised during the 6:00 am formal sitting in the Hatto.
 General students are welcome to attend.

 The Roshi is currently in an extended period of "self-isolation" due to underlying health issues until the COVID-19 situation clarifies.

 For information concerning our Long-distance Training Program, please visit this Web Page: https://wwzc.org/long-distance-training-program

 May 26th is a day traditionally dedicated to Fudo Myo-o.
 Fuo Myo-o (J) Acala Vidyaraja (S) A manifestation of “Mahavairocana” or all pervading Awareness as a wrathful guardian figure; a symbol of boundless energy, determination and compassion.
 Used as a symbol of the Teacher’s mind in this Lineage.
 Fudo stands glaring and snarling like a demon; it holds the sword of insight in one hand and the cord of the Precepts in the other; it has chained itself to a rock in the midst of the raging flames of the deepest hell to work for the liberation of all beings there.